Paisley and pin-ups in a Bulgarian military ruin.

 There are awards presented for the “Best First Year Explorer”, “Best Drain”, and the dubiously titled, “Goes Furthest Up Drains”.
 The final award of the night is the “Gold Clannie” – a gold-painted bowling pin, awarded to the Clan member deemed to have put in the best performance of the year.

-A bag in one corner is filled with unused tealight candles, and the countless wax residues that mark shelves and lintels around the vault attest to a completely different atmosphere to that which I experienced.
-I’ve even heard stories of projectors being dragged down to this drain, to screen films on the walls of the Chamber.
+A bag in one corner was filled with unused tealight candles.
+Dripping wax stains on shelves and lintels around the chamber gave an idea how they might look, in use.
+Later, I’d even hear stories of projectors being dragged down to this drain, to screen films up on the walls inside.

 From time to time the eerie silence was broken by the sound of footsteps from above.
 The Chamber’s only source of natural light filters through a set of outdoor steps, located somewhere in a public thoroughfare; occasionally a pedestrian would pass up or down the stairs, entirely oblivious to the yawning cavern directly beneath their feet.

-Beneath this voyeuristic viewport, the ANZAC Drain continues towards the source of the Hawksburn.
-A shallow passage disappears beneath the lights, where the central gully spills out from an enclosed tunnel.
+Beneath the steps, the ANZAC Drain continued towards the source of the stream.
+A shallow passage disappeared beneath the lights, where the central gully spilled out from an enclosed tunnel.
 I walked a little way in to take a look.

 Stooping beneath the low concrete ceiling, the stale-smelling water was soon washing up around my knees.
-The passage splits into two narrow pipes, their ends disappearing in darkness.
+The passage split into two narrow pipes, their ends disappearing in darkness.

-Judging by the thick cobwebs and relative lack of graffiti, it was clear that Clan members rarely travel further along the ANZAC Drain than the main chamber.
+Judging by the thick cobwebs and relative lack of graffiti, it was clear that Clan members rarely travelled further along the ANZAC Drain than this main chamber.
 These roach infested tunnels could only get smaller from here, so I decided against venturing any further.